Xaque8787/m3uparser/README.md

 ### Basic Information

+You can see the log from each time the parser script runs by going to Jellyfin>dashboard>logs>ezpztv_logs

 Most of the information used to create the file and folder structure is derived from the group-title value in the m3u files #EXTINF line.
 There are 5 types of streams that are defined.